Is age “just a number?” If you’re wondering whether an age gap could impact your relationship, this is for you.

 Counseling

-In any relationship, as well as those with large age differences, feeling secure with your partner is critical, reminds Porche.
-“You know who you are and what your relationship means to you,” she says.
+Porche reminded us that feeling secure with your partner is critical in any relationship, including those with large age differences.
+“You know who you are and what your relationship means to you,” she said.

-While you might encounter judgment or stigma in response to your relationship, many factors can determine your relationship’s success — and age is just a small part of that picture.
+While you might encounter judgment or stigma in response to your relationship, many factors can determine its success — and age is just a small part of that picture.